-This will be a mostly self-contained research-oriented and fast-paced course designed for PhD students with an interest in doing research in theoretical aspects of algorithms that aim to extract information from data.
-These often lie in overlaps of (Applied) Mathematics with: Computer Science, Electrical Engineering, Statistics, and/or Operations Research.
+This is part of a two course series on Mathematics of Data Science.
+Each part can be taken independently, and they can be taken in any order, the other part can be found here.
+This part focus on algorithms on graphs and networks while the other in high dimensional data.
+This is a mostly self-contained research-oriented and fast-paced course designed for graduate students with an interest in doing research in theoretical aspects of algorithms that aim to extract information from data.
+These often lie in overlaps of (Applied) Mathematics with: Computer Science, Electrical Engineering, Statistics, Operations Research and/or Statistical Physics.
 Each lecture will feature a couple of Mathematical Open Problem(s) with relevance in Data Science.
-The main mathematical tools used will be Probability and Linear Algebra, and a basic familiarity with these subjects is required.
+The main mathematical tools used will be Probability and Linear Algebra, and a working knowledge of these subjects is required.
 There will also be some (although knowledge of these tools is not assumed) Graph Theory, Representation Theory, Applied Harmonic Analysis, among others.
-The topics treated will include Dimension reduction, Manifold learning, Sparse recovery, Random Matrices, Approximation Algorithms, Community detection in graphs, and several others.
+The topics treated will include Random Matrices, Approximation Algorithms, Convex Relaxations, Community detection in graphs, and several others.